 Caddying is more than carrying a golf bag.
 You’re the member’s personal assistant – job duties include:

 - Raking sand traps

-- Most important job of a caddie: ANTICIPATION
+- The most important job of a caddie is ANTICIPATION

-Caddies are graded on a scale of 1-5 for the following tasks:
+Caddies are graded on a scale of 1 to 5 for the following tasks:

 - Green Management